rapidsai/deployment/source/cloud/gcp/vertex-ai.md

 # Vertex AI

-RAPIDS can be deployed on [Vertex AI Workbench](https://cloud.google.com/vertex-ai-workbench).
+NVIDIA CUDA-X libraries for data science can be deployed on [Vertex AI Workbench](https://cloud.google.com/vertex-ai-workbench).

 ## Create a new Notebook Instance